huggingface/datasets/datasets/squad_es/README.md

 ### Dataset Summary

-automatic translation of the Stanford Question Answering Dataset (SQuAD) v2 into Spanish
+Automatic translation of the Stanford Question Answering Dataset (SQuAD) v2 into Spanish

 ### Supported Tasks and Leaderboards